The English Test of the COMPASS

 The Writing Skills Test

-In this section, the students are required to identify and correct mistakes in the usage and mechanics of English language which include basic grammar, punctuations and sentence structure and rhetorical skills that include strategy, organization and style in essays.
+In this section, the students are required to identify and correct mistakes in the usage and mechanics of English language which include basic grammar, punctuation and sentence structure and rhetorical skills that include strategy, organization and style in essays.
 Student's skills in eight content domains are evaluated.
 These are:

 - Shifts in construction